 The first pillar is a state-backed pension system that is funded through taxpayer Swiss francs.
 Its primary purpose is to help every Swiss resident secure their financial livelihood.
 The second pillar is an employer-backed pension.
 It’s funded through employer and employee contributions.
 Its primary purpose is to help workers maintain their standard of living in retirement.

 The third pillar is an optional pension plan that is funded by the individual.
 Third pillar plans can be very effective ways to provide additional financial security in retirement and to save for costly long-term goals.

 Third pillar plans come in two different varieties: 3a pillars and 3b pillars.
 Either are available through banks, investment companies, and other financial institutions in Switzerland.
 Each plan has its own set of rules, benefits and important considerations, so it’s important to examine all factors before you choose a plan that’s right for you.

 Plans that fall under the 3a pillar classification offer tax benefits.
 However, they also have numerous rules regarding contribution amounts and withdrawal schedules.
 The amount of deductible contributions that you can make depends on your employment status.

-Individuals who are employed and have a private employer pension plan have lower maximum contributions than those individuals who are self-employed and do not have an employer pension.
+Individuals employed and have a private employer pension plan have lower maximum contributions than those who are self-employed and do not have an employer pension.

 In addition to the tax deduction for contributions, there are other tax benefits to a 3a pension plan.
 There’s no wealth tax for your savings.
 You also don’t pay income or withholding tax on the funds in the plan.

 You can continue to contribute to your 3a pension plan up to five years after retirement age.
-You can also choose to withdraw funds from your plan up to five years before retirement age.
+And you can also choose to withdraw funds from your plan up to five years before retirement age.
 Other exceptions for early withdrawals include the following:

 – Buying or building a residential property